What Is Bitcoin Mining?

 Bitcoin’s mining mechanism was intentionally designed to continuously drive the profitability of mining towards zero.
 If mining is profitable, more miners will join the network, causing the difficulty to rise, reducing profits for miners.

 Miners who wish to make a profit must constantly innovate or find cheaper energy sources in order to preserve or increase profitability.
-Indeed, the industry has innovated at an extraordinary pace, and the Bitcoin mining industry is pushing the limits of electronic technology in an effort to further increase efficiency.
+Indeed, the industry has innovated at an extraordinary pace, and the Bitcoin mining industry is pushing technological limits in order to further increase efficiency.

 Random and Unpredictable Revenue